 REFLECTIVE INSIGHT #420 - FROM HANDCUFFS TO HARVEST: THE CASE FOR REGIONAL CANNABIS LEGALISATION

-For too long, we’ve been told that health is a private matter or a line item in a government budget.
-This is the "Newtonian Error" at work—treating people like separate parts in a machine.
-If a part breaks, we try to fix it in isolation, often ignoring the toxic soil it’s planted in.
-In the Babylonian system, we see health as something to be managed by "experts" in far-off buildings, usually after the damage is already done.
-This extractive model creates social entropy—a state of disorder where we are lonely, stressed, and disconnected from the very things that give us life.
+For too long, we’ve been told that health is just a private, individual matter or a line item in a government budget spreadsheet.
+This comes from a major mistake, treating people like separate parts in a cold machine.
+If a part breaks down, the system tries to fix it completely on its own, totally ignoring the toxic environment or stressful conditions it is planted in.
+In this broken system, we view health as something to be managed by far-off experts in city buildings, usually long after the damage has already been done.
+This model creates deep disorder, leaving our people lonely, stressed, and disconnected from the very things that give them life.

 REFLECTIVE INSIGHT #006 - THE CHEMICAL OR THE CAGE: WEAVING OUR PEOPLE BACK INTO THE LIGHT